NoumenaDigital/npl-vscode-extension/src/resources/templates/npl-instructions.md

   section.
 - **Immutable collections**: `with()` and `without()` create new collections.
 - **No advanced functional operations**: No streams, reduce, unless documented above.

+## Folder Structure Guidelines

+When organizing your NPL project, adhere to the following folder structure:

+- **Source Files**:

+  - New NPL files and packages should primarily be created within a dedicated `npl` directory, typically located at `src/main/npl/`.
+For example, a new package `my_package` would reside in `src/main/npl/my_package/`.
+  - If a general `npl` directory (e.g., `src/main/npl/`) is not available or suitable, place new files and packages within the directory corresponding to the _latest version_ of your NPL environment.
+For instance, if the latest version is `141.2`, new packages would go into `src/main/npl-141.2/my_package/`.
+  - Always create a new package (a new sub-directory) within these preferred locations when implementing new, distinct functionality.

+- **Test Files**:
+  - Test files should be placed in a separate `test` directory, usually found at `src/test/npl/`.
+The package structure within the `test` directory should mirror the structure of the source files they are testing.
+For example, tests for `src/main/npl/my_package/MyProtocol.npl` would be located in `src/test/npl/my_package/MyProtocolTests.npl`.

 ## Protocol Syntax